Nebraska

 Application of Economic Loss Doctrine

 Nebraska courts recognize the economic loss doctrine.
 See Lesiak v.
-Central Valley Ag Co-op, 808 N.W.2d 67 (Neb.
-2012).
+Central Valley Ag Co-op, 808 N.W.2d 67, 81 (Neb.
+2012); see also Dobrovolny v.
+Ford Motor Co., 793 N.W.2d 445, 449 (Neb.
+2011) (citing Nat’l Crane Corp. v.
+Ohio Steel Tube Co., 332 N.W.2d 39 (1983)).
 The economic loss doctrine would not bar tort theories in cases, where either (1) “the damages alleged were not solely economic losses or (2) there existed an independent tort duty alleged to be breached, which was separate and distinct” from the contractual duty.
 Id. at 83.
 Nebraska law has only entertained the doctrine’s application in cases of economic losses “(1) caused by a defective product, or (2) caused by an alleged breach of a contractual duty, where no tort duty exists independent of the contract itself.”
 Thurston v.
 Nelson, 842 N.W.2d 631, 643 (Neb.
 Ct.
 App.
 2014).
-In addition, the court has “define[d] economic losses as commercial losses” and excluded personal injury or “other property” from the rule, stating that “[t]he phrase ‘other property’ means property other than the property that was the subject of the contract.”
+In addition, the Nebraska Court of Appeals has “define[d] economic losses as commercial losses” and excluded personal injury or “other property” from the rule, stating that “[t]he phrase ‘other property’ means property other than the property that was the subject of the contract.”
 Id.

 Enforceability of No Damages for Delay Clauses